EimaMei/HPL/README.md

 - [ ] Resize images.

 ## Step 3: Basic HOI4 functions implementation
 This gets tricky.
 If step 2 is completed, then by that point the base language is done, however the implementation of HOI4 functions won't be.
-Thus, the implementations will be stored at `libpdx.hcl`.
-You'll be able to import separate libraries like `libevent.hcl` if need be (like how you can with Win32).
+Thus, the implementations will be stored at `libpdx.hpl`.
+You'll be able to import separate libraries like `libevent.hpl` if need be (like how you can with Win32).
 The reason why this can get tricky is that this might require the language's syntax to be changed.
 Each change can either be subtle and won't cause issues, or may require extensive rewrites of the code.
 Anyhow, for this step these are the functions that I strive to be implemented:
 - [ ] Mod creation.
 (Note: Sort of done, however full functionality like tags aren't fully implemented and need more fine-tuning)
 - [ ] Event creation.
 - [ ] Nation creation.
 - [ ] Proper localisation support for other languages.

-## Step 4: Adding in additional basic programming features into HCL
+## Step 4: Adding in additional basic programming features into HPL
 Now that the language can build quite some HOI4 code, by now we should have a stable development environment.
-So now we can build-upon HCL and add new coding features.
+So now we can build-upon HPL and add new coding features.
 These features are, but not limited to:
 - [ ] Arrays.
 - [ ] Implement basic math (+, -, /, *) (Note: `++, --, +=, -=, *=, /=, %=` are supported).
 - [X] Implement basic operators (&&, ||, ==, !=, >=, <=) (Note: only in `if` statements for now, and && isn't supported at the moment).
 - [ ] Loops (`for (<variable> in <variable2>)`), (`for (<variable>, <condition>, <step>)`).

 # Documentation
-Since the language is still pretty expiremntal, all of the documentation for HCL are in source files and/or examples.
+Since the language is still pretty expiremntal, all of the documentation for HPL are in source files and/or examples.
 The notes are there for anyone wanting to know why I do certain things like that for the sake of convenience, and it acts as a reminder for me sometimes.

 # Syntax
-The syntax and feature-set of HCL is almost identical to C's, features like structures, static types, declarations etc. are mostly the same.
+The syntax and feature-set of HPL is almost identical to C's, features like structures, static types, declarations etc. are mostly the same.
 However there are some additions/removals from C to make the language more approachable for HOI4 coders and tailored to HOI4modding.
 The main changes are:
 - There are no semicolons (`;`).
 - There are HOI4-only types here (main one being 'scope').
 - A variable can be declared dynamically or as a generic.